 With her master's degree in human services and bachelor's in psychology, Chelsie's expertise and deep empathy for Hawaii's people are evident in her relentless dedication to ensuring that they reach their goals and thrive.
 Her commitment to serving survivors of domestic violence, keiki displaced from their homes, and youth facing barriers to education and career opportunities has made her an invaluable asset to the community.
 Chelsie Evans' visionary leadership and unwavering advocacy have reshaped the landscape of housing opportunities in Hawaii, leaving a lasting impact on the lives of many.
 Her work continues to inspire and uplift, driving positive change and progress in the realm of affordable housing and beyond.

 Thomas Okuda Fitzpatrick is the Executive Director of Housing Opportunities Made Equal of Virginia (HOME of VA).
 He leads HOME's efforts in eradicating housing and lending discrimination and leveling the playing field to ensure equal access to housing for all people.
+HOME of VA is dedicated to redressing housing-related system inequities perpetuated by segregation and systemic discriminatory practices.
+When unequal access to housing and unfair credit contributes to the growing racial homeownership and wealth gap, HOME's multifaceted approach is a powerful catalyst toward furthering fair housing.
+HOME enforces fair housing laws, empowers individuals with the skills and knowledge they need to successfully obtain or maintain their housing, and educates people to change systems.

+Tom has devoted his career to changing systems, fighting with and for underserved communities, and advocating for the disenfranchised.
+He joined HOME from the Virginia Department of Criminal Justice Services, where he served as the Policy Advisor and Director of the Division of Programs and Services.
+Before joining state government, Tom worked for the City of Richmond as the Chief Deputy Director at the Department of Social Services and as a Deputy Director at the Department of Justice Services.
 Tom started his legal career as a civil rights attorney at the American Civil Liberties Union (ACLU) of Virginia.
-He previously worked for the Virginia Department of Criminal Justice Services, where he served as the Policy Advisor and Director of the Division of Programs and Services.
-Before joining state government, Tom worked for the City of Richmond as the Chief Deputy Director at the Department of Social Services and as a Deputy Director at the Department of Justice Services.

-Tom received both his undergraduate and law degrees from the College of William and Mary.
+Tom received both his undergraduate and law degrees from the College of William and Mary and is a graduate of the Virginia Executive Institute, Sorensen Institute for Political Leadership, and Leadership Metro Richmond.
 He is actively involved in the community as a member of the Virginia Asian Advisory Board, Asian Pacific American Bar Association of Virginia, and Virginia Center for Inclusive Communities - Richmond Chapter.
 Tom and his wife Gretchen Garber are proud parents to two very rambunctious yet loving boys.